A nonmonotone extrapolated proximal gradient-subgradient algorithm beyond global Lipschitz gradient continuity: Introduction

 \section{Introduction}

 In this paper, we consider the following composite optimization problem:

-where $f: \mathbb{R}^n \rightarrow \mathbb{R}$ is a continuously differentiable function, $P_1:\mathbb{R}^n\to(-\infty, \infty]$ is a proper closed function, and $P_2:\mathbb{R}^n\to\mathbb{R}$ is a continuous convex function.
-More specific assumptions on model~\eqref{ge-DC-problem} are given in Assumption~\ref{assum-funs1}. \emph{Unlike} the usual composite optimization models, neither the convexity of $f$ nor the global Lipschitz continuity of $\nabla f$ (also known as the $L$-smoothness of $f$) is assumed.
-Moreover, $P_1$ is \emph{not} required to be convex, in contrast to the standard requirement in difference-of-convex (DC) models.
-These relaxed assumptions in model \eqref{ge-DC-problem} significantly broaden its applicability, allowing it to capture a wider range of modern nonconvex problems, such as the $\ell_1$-PCA problem \cite{wls2023linear} and the subproblems arising in SDCAM \cite{lpt2017successive}.
-In particular, without requiring the $L$-smoothness of $f$, model \eqref{ge-DC-problem} can encompass contemporary applications such as the Poisson inverse problem \cite{bbt2017descent} and symmetric nonnegative matrix factorization \cite{ddb2021quartic}.
+where $f: \mathbb{R}^n \rightarrow \mathbb{R}$ is a continuously differentiable function, $P_1:\mathbb{R}^n\to(-\infty, \infty]$ is a proper closed function, and $P_2:\mathbb{R}^n\to\mathbb{R}$ is a convex function.
+More specific assumptions on model~\eqref{ge-DC-problem} are given in Assumption~\ref{assum-funs1}.
+This generalization of the assumptions emerges from modern application-driven problems, for example, see \cite{bbt2017descent,bstv2017first,lpt2017successive,wls2023linear}.
+In particular, we only require $\nabla f$ to have local Lipschitz continuity, which motivates the development of new algorithms suitable for this setting.

-First-order methods (FOMs) have become the predominant class of algorithms for solving large-scale structured composite optimization problems to medium accuracy, primarily due to their computational efficiency.
-These methods are typically developed based on a majorization–minimization framework, whose fundamental iterative step for problem \eqref{ge-DC-problem} is given by
+Most of the existing literature on first-order methods for solving problems with form \eqref{ge-DC-problem} relies on the assumption that $\nabla f$ is globally Lipschitz continuous (also known as the $L$-smoothness of $f$).
+These methods are typically developed based on a majorization–minimization framework, whose fundamental iterative step is given by

-where $\bm{\xi}^k\in\partial P_2(\bm{x}^k)$ and $\gamma>0$ is a proximal parameter depending on the Lipschitz constant of $\nabla f$.
-In particular, when $P_2 \equiv 0$ and $\gamma$ is chosen via a monotone line search to estimate the global Lipschitz constant of $\nabla f$, the above iterative scheme readily reduces to the classical proximal gradient (PG) method \cite{bt2009fast, cp2011proximal, lm1979splitting}.
-Accelerated variants of the PG method have also been extensively studied, including those incorporating extrapolation techniques such as the well-known fast iterative shrinkage-thresholding algorithm (FISTA) \cite{bt2009fast} and its nonconvex extensions \cite{ll2015accelerated,wcp2017linear,wcp2018proximal}, as well as those using nonmonotone line search strategies \cite{wnf2009sparse,yang2024proximal}.
+where $\bm{\xi}^k\in\partial P_2(\bm{x}^k)$ and $\gamma>0$ is a proximal parameter depending on the global Lipschitz constant of $\nabla f$.
+A well-known example is the classical proximal gradient (PG) method \cite{bt2009fast, cp2011proximal, lm1979splitting}.
+Accelerated variants of the PG method have also been extensively studied, including those incorporating extrapolation techniques such as the well-known fast iterative shrinkage-thresholding algorithm (FISTA) \cite{bt2009fast} and its nonconvex extensions \cite{ll2015accelerated,wcp2017linear,wcp2018proximal}, as well as those using nonmonotone line search strategies \cite{clp2016penalty,wnf2009sparse,yang2024proximal}.